-Sometimes, medical malpractice can be pretty easy to spot.
-When people hear those words, their minds often wander to surgical mistakes such as:
+Sometimes, medical malpractice is pretty easy to spot.
+When people hear those words, their minds often wander to surgical mistakes.

-And sometimes that medical malpractice can look like patient abandonment.
-It happens more often than you’d think.
+Sometimes, that medical malpractice is patient abandonment.
+And it happens more often than you might think.

 What Is Patient Abandonment?

-When patients require immediate or long-term care, it is the doctor’s and medical facility’s responsibility to ensure care is provided in a timely manner.
-If the current provider for some reason cannot continue to provide care, it is their responsibility to set their patient up with another facility and provider who can.
-Ceasing the provision of care before it is medically reasonable can cause harm to a patient.
+When patients require immediate or long-term care, the medical facility should provide care in a timely manner.
+If the current provider cannot continue to provide care, they need to set their patient up with another provider who can.
+Ceasing the provision of care too early (before it’s “medically reasonable”) can harm a patient.
 And that’s where a lawsuit can come into play.

 Examples Of Patient Abandonment

-If you’re unclear of what patient abandonment might look like, here are some scenarios that can result in a lawsuit:
+Here are some abandonment scenarios that can result in a lawsuit:

-- If a doctor refuses to treat a patient at a critical stage because the patient has failed to pay his or her medical bill
+- A doctor refuses to treat a patient at a critical stage because the patient has failed to pay the medical bill.

-- When a doctor doesn’t assist a patient in establishing care at another facility when he/she can no longer provide care
+- A doctor fails to assist a patient in establishing care at another facility when he/she can no longer provide care.

-- If a doctor doesn’t adequately communicate with the new doctor after transferring a patient; the first doctor has an obligation to provide the second doctor with all critical information including lab results, medical records, instructions, and treatment notes.
+- A doctor doesn’t adequately communicate with the new doctor after transferring a patient.
+The first doctor needs to provide the second doctor with all critical information.
+That means lab results, medical records, instructions, treatment notes, etc.

 Patient Abandonment In The Emergency Room

 In 1986, the Emergency Medical Treatment & Labor Act came into fruition.
-This law ensured patients had access to emergency services regardless of their ability to pay or their citizenship status.
-Refusing emergency treatment to a patient when it is medically critical is a form of patient abandonment.
+This law ensured patients had access to emergency services regardless of their ability to pay, or their citizenship status.
+Refusing emergency treatment to a patient when it is medically critical can be a form of patient abandonment.

-A doctor can be held liable for medical malpractice if he or she operates outside the standard of care and a patient consequently suffers.
+You can hold a doctor liable for medical malpractice if he or she is negligent and you, the patient, consequently suffers.

 Ask yourself, “Would a similarly skilled medical professional have provided me with the same care and treatment under the same circumstances?”
 If the answer is no, and you’ve suffered harm because of sub-standard care, you may have a case for malpractice.

 A medical malpractice case requires you to first outline this standard of care.
 Second, you must prove the doctor “breached” this standard of care and acted negligently.
-An expert attorney can help paint a picture of how the care provided to you was substandard.
+An expert attorney can help paint a picture of how the care was substandard.

-Here are just some results of a doctor’s negligence:
+Here are just some potential results of a doctor’s negligence: